ese5160/a14g-final-submission-t13-drink-god/README.md

 Customizable Skins and Accessories: Offer customizable options for the machine’s exterior design to cater to different aesthetic preferences or kitchen decors.
 Expanded Beverage Options: Continuously expand the range of beverage options available, potentially collaborating with beverage companies to offer branded and specialty drinks.
 ### Takeaways from ESE5160
+Through the course ESE5160, we learned how to design custom PCB, how to use freertos, how to use CLI commands, and how to write driver to sensors.
 ### Project Links

 ## 3. Hardware & Software Requirements
+### Planned hardware features:
+HRS 01 – Project shall be based on SAMD21 microcontroller and WINC1500 Wi-Fi Chip.
+HRS 02 – Ultrasonic distance sensor HC-SR04 shall be used to measure distance.
+In this project the sensor was used to measure the height of the beverage surface.
+HRS 03 – The temperature sensor MCP9808 shall be used to measure the temperature of the beverage.
+In this project, the value recorded by the temperature sensor is used to determine whether the beverage needs to be iced.
+HRS 04 – SSD1306 OLED display shall be used for user interface.
+HRS 05 – The relay module receives control signals from the MCU to control the operation of the water pump, which is used to add drinks.
+HRS 06 – The servo motor SG90 in this device can be used to control whether or not to add ice to the drink.
+HRS 07 – The motor driver DRV2605LDGSR shall be used to control motor operation.
+### Function implementation:
+HRS 01: The project was successfully carried out based on the SAMD21 microcontroller and WINC1500 Wi-Fi Chip, and realized the control of the actuator through the return value of the sensor.
+HRS 02: The HCSR04 distance sensor can be successfully used to read the distance value and provide real-time feedback on the liquid level.
+HRS 03: The MCP9808 temperature sensor can be successfully used to read the temperature value, and because the MCP9808 is finally placed on the PCB, its function is modified to provide real-time feedback on the ambient temperature.
+HRS 04: Due to a problem in distributing the PCB output pins, the function of OLED was not realized.
+We output the feedback data through the Node-red UI interface.
+HRS 05: According to the feedback value of the distance sensor, the pump can be successfully controlled by controlling the relay module by enabling the PIN.
+HRS 06: The SG90 servo motor can also be successfully controlled by enabling the output pin.
+HRS 07: In this project, it was ultimately not used.
+### Planned software features:
+SRS 01 - The SAMD21 microcontroller shall transmit sensor data to WINC1500 Wi-Fi Chip via SPI at predefined intervals.
+SRS 02 - WINC1500 Wi-Fi Chip shall send the sensor data to the mobile app for real-time display on the user’s device.
+SRS 03 - The system shall monitor temperature with the MCP9808 sensor, reading data everysecond and outputting it through I2C.
+SRS 04 - The system shall monitor the distance between the users and Drink God via ultrasonic distance sensor HC-SR04, and communicating SAMD21 with UART.
+When the distance is less than a threshold, Drink God will provide drinks.
+SRS 05 - The system shall display sensor readings on an OLED, updated periodically.
+SRS 06 - The user shall be able to select the kind of drinks through a mobile app.
+SRS 07 - The SAMD21 microcontroller control DRV2605LDGSR motor driver by I2C in order to provide drinks.
+SRS 08 - All the sensors and other modules are controlled by the program in the SAMD21 microcontroller.
+### Function implementation:
+SRS 01: The project was successfully carried out based on the SAMD21 microcontroller and WINC1500 Wi-Fi Chip, and realized the control of the actuator through the return value of the sensor.
+SRS 02: By using the WINC1500 Wi-Fi module, you can successfully control the device from the mobile device and return the value to the mobile device.
+SRS 03: Through I2C transmission protocol, the measured value of MCP9808 can be obtained successfully.
+SRS 04: The measurement of HCSR04 can be obtained successfully through the UART transport protocol.
+SRS 05: The use of OLeds is not implemented.
+SRS 06: By using node-red, it is possible to use mobile devices to make different pumps work and thus obtain different drinks.
+SRS 07: The pump is not controlled by controlling the motor driver, but by enabling the relay module to control the work of the pump.
+SRS 08: All sensors and actuators can be successfully controlled through the MCU.
 ## 4. Project Photos & Screenshots